sympower/dt-data-load-tool/docs/website/docs/general-usage/destination.md

 * Use full **destination factory type**
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::class_type-->

-Above, we use the built-in **filesystem** destination by providing a factory type `filesystem` from the module `dlt.destinations`.
+Above, we use the built-in **filesystem** destination by providing a factory type `filesystem` from the module `data_load_tool.destinations`.
 You can implement [your own destination](../walkthroughs/create-new-destination.md) and pass this external module as well.

 * Import **destination factory**
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::class-->